istio/istio.io/content/en/blog/2024/in-cluster-operator-deprecation-announcement/index.md

 ### Migrating to Helm

-Helm migration requires translating your `IstioOperator` YAML into a Helm `values.yaml` file.
-Tooling to support this migration will be provided alongside the Istio 1.24 release.
+Helm migration requires translating your `IstioOperator` YAML into Helm values.
+Istio 1.24 and above includes a `manifest translate` command to perform this operation.
+The output is a `values.yaml` file, and a shell script to install equivalent Helm charts.

+{{< text bash >}}
+$ istioctl manifest translate -f istio.yaml
+{{< /text >}}

 ### Migrating to istioctl